 If there is a particular area you are interested in developing further, you can volunteer for relevant clinics to further develop your specific knowledge.

 About the Centre

-Our Legal Advice Centre is managed by Director, Mrs Dinah Crystal OBE (Solicitor), and Deputy Director, Mr Neil Allen (Barrister), with the support of local lawyers and academic staff.
+Our Legal Advice Centre is managed by Clinical Lead, Mr Neil Allen (Barrister), with the support of local lawyers and academic staff.
 It provides free, strictly confidential legal advice to members of the public (including University staff and students).

 In October 2009 our second Legal Advice Centre was launched in The Settlement in East Manchester by Michael Mansfield, one of the UK's most well known lawyers.

 Work at the Centre is sponsored by Linklaters, and Clyde & Co solicitors.
 We have over 100 solicitors and local barristers on our rota, and are further assisted by the Manchester Law Society and the Northern Bar Circuit.
 We are also a Clinic of LawWorks.